Last updated on: February 14th, 2023

 An unpaid leave of absence taken may only be taken in periods of not less than one work week’s duration.
 The total amount of unpaid leave of absence that may be taken by two or more employees shall not exceed 28 weeks.
 Labor Standard Act, §22.3.

-On the death of a member of the immediate family or extended family of an employee, the employer of the employee shall grant to the employee a leave of absence of:
+An employee is entitled to receive on the death of a member of the immediate family or extended family of an employee a leave of absence of:

 -